SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 Internally, JumpProcesses preserves the relative ordering of jumps of each distinct type, but always reorders all `ConstantRateJump`s to appear before any `VariableRateJump`s.
-Irrespective of how `JumpProblem` is initialized, we can think that internally the jumps will get ordered as vector `[deathcrj, vrj1]`.
-This vector of jumps is not the same as our state variable `u`.
+Irrespective of how `JumpProblem` is initialized, internally the jumps will be ordered as the vector `[deathcrj, vrj1]`.
+Note, this vector of the jumps is distinct from our state variable vector, `u`.

 We assume the convention that jumps depends on themselves.
 With regards to `vrj1` that represents births, we have that when `vrj1` fires the